yungpiggy1219/HCI584/docs/developers guide.md

 ## User Interaction

 The application is divided into three main sections: Dashboard, Insight, and All Jobs.
 The application starts by displaying the Dashboard.
 Users can navigate to the Insight and All Jobs sections by clicking the corresponding buttons or tabs in the application.
+When running the program for the first time, it will perform an initial scraping.
+The program canvas will not show until the scraping is complete.
+The scraping status will be updated through terminal.

 ### jobSearch_app
 The `jobSearch_app` is the main application class in a Tkinter-based GUI application.
 It is a subclass of `tk.Tk`, which is the root window of a Tkinter GUI application.
 Here's what it does: